ePRO in clinical trials: To BYOD or not to BYOD?

 Bring-your-own-device: Cons

 Device ownership in your patient population.
-As of January 2018, 77% of Americans owned smartphones.
+As of 2024, 97% of Americans owned smartphones.
 Ownership rates vary widely across demographics, however.
-While 91% of college graduates own smartphones, 69% of high school graduates do.
-Consider your patient population and if requiring smartphone ownership might lead to patient recruitment challenges.
+While 99% of college graduates own smartphones, 83% of people who have a high school diploma or yes do.
+Consider the target patient population to see if requiring smartphone ownership might lead to patient recruitment challenges.

-Variety of devices can make troubleshooting difficult.
-While patients may feel more comfortable using their own devices, if they do have questions, it may be challenging to train your team on how to answer questions on every possible device.
+A variety of devices can make troubleshooting difficult.
+While patients may feel more comfortable using their own devices, if they do have questions, it may be challenging to train a team to answer them on every device.

 The bottom line

-Whichever method you choose for delivering your ePRO technology, be sure to thoroughly test your tool and provide user guides for both patients and site administrators.
-If you haven't run a clinical trial using ePRO before, it can be helpful to share a draft of your study's protocol with potential vendors so they can help you make the decision on the best path forward in terms of what kind of devices to include.
+Whatever method is chosen for delivering ePRO technology, thoroughly test the tool and provide user guides for patients and site administrators.
+If this is the first clinical trial using ePRO, it can be helpful to share a draft of the study's protocol with potential vendors so they can help you decide on the best path forward in terms of what devices to include.

-And when you're ready to recruit patients into your trial, Antidote is here to help.
+When you're ready to recruit patients for your trial, Antidote is here to help.
 We work with a network of 250+ health nonprofits and patient advocates to connect patients with research.
 Learn more about how we can help accelerate your study.